Foetal Alcohol Spectrum Disorders (FASD): what works for children? ONE DAY CONFERENCE

 Full or associate CoramBAAF member - £92.50 + £18.50 VAT Total - £111.00 (usual price £185.00 + £37.00 VAT Total - £222.00)

 Individual CoramBAAF member - £67.50 + £13.50 VAT Total - £81.00 (usual price £135.00 + £27.00 VAT Total - £162.00)

 Non-member - £250.00 + £50.00 VAT Total - £300.00

-This conference is an opportunity to look at ‘what works’ for children with FASD.
-It aims to bring together people who are actively involved in parenting, caring for, and working with children with FASD to explore how they might best meet the needs of those children in the context of their specific roles.
+This conference provides an important opportunity to look at ‘what works’ for children with FASD.
+It aims to bring together people who are actively involved in parenting, caring for, and working with children with FASD to explore how they might best help families to successfully manage the disorder, meet the needs of affected children and support them to reach their full potential.

 This conference will:

 • Provide information about FASD and hear about how it impacts on children and young people

 • Explore the experiences of parents and carers; the challenges they experience, and what has proved helpful

 • Consider what it means to provide effective services and support to children, young people and their families

 • Consider these issues as they apply to health, education and social care services.